gaetanfacchinetti/DensityFlows.jl/README.md

 ## Quick start guide

-A simple flow made of 3 blocks of 2 RNVP-coupling layers can be defined as
+A simple flow made of 3 blocks of 2 RNVP-coupling layers can be created with

 ```julia
 using DensityFlows